kratiarora03/LeetCode-Practice/README.md

 4. Rotate the 2d matrix by 90 degree.
 5. Find the peak element of the mountain.
 6. Remove the duplicate elements from the sorted array.
+7. To check whether the array is monotonic array or not.